 The opportunity to fully realize a concept that first crystalized two decades ago has now landed on our collective doorstep.
 With an ever expanding community, the need has only become greater.
 The citizens working group from 2000 grew to become the Friends of the Missoula Community Center.
 The "Friends" group has now matured into a volunteer public foundation with the purpose of soliciting and receiving philanthropic funding to ensure that Missoula's Center for Recreation and Creativity can realize its full potential.

-Please see the following websites for more information about the Center
+Please see Engage Missoula (2021 conceptual design) for more information about the Center.